-Clay soils suffer from a bad reputation because they can be hard to work, don't drain well and harden into something akin to concrete when they dry out; but this type of soil is important to the gardener because of its ability to attract moisture and vital nutrients that plants need to thrive.
+Clay soils suffer from a bad reputation because they can be hard to work, don't drain well, and harden into something akin to concrete when they dry out; but this type of soil is important to the gardener because of its ability to attract vital nutrients that plants need to thrive.

-What makes clay desirable to the gardener is something called "cation exchange capacity" or CEC.
+So what makes clay desirable to the gardener?
+It is something called Cation Exchange Capacity or CEC.
 Clay has larger surface area and, therefore, more negatively charged ions.
 These negatively charged ions attract and hold vital nutrients that are positively charged, such as calcium, magnesium and potassium.
 The Montana Master Gardener Handbook says clay soils have a "better" CEC than sandy soils so are able to supply nutrients that plants need to flourish.
 Because clay soils also drain slower, these nutrients aren't leached out by rain.

-Clay soils aren't perfect.
-They need to be "lightened" to counteract their concrete-like tendencies.
+OK, so clay soils aren't perfect.
+They need to be "lightened" to counteract their concrete-like tendancies.
 This can be accomplished by adding coarse sand, vermiculite and perlite, but these amendments can be expensive and large quantities are needed to make a difference.
 The Montana Master Gardener Handbook recommends compost, manures and other organic amendments as "more effective and economical."
 Good sources of organic materials include peat, decomposed sawdust, composted sludge and finely chopped straw.

 In the great majority of cases, the average gardener must make the best of what soil he happens to have.
 No matter how poor a soil is, it can always be improved.
-Besides adding amendments, the No. 1 management rule is to not till clay soil while it is too wet.
+Besides adding amendments, the number one management rule is do not till clay soil while it is too wet.
 This wedges the fine particles together, drives out moisture and air, and compacts the soil even more, making it difficult for plant roots to penetrate.